Balls Cabaret

-Balls is a weekly cabaret based in Minneapolis, Minnesota.
+BALLS Cabaret is a weekly cabaret based in Minneapolis, Minnesota.

 History

 Created and hosted by singer Leslie Ball, the cabaret began at the Jungle Theater in 1991, and later moved to The Southern Theater.
-The Cabaret, which begins just after midnight on Saturdays, is intended to give both experienced and novice performers approximately seven minutes on stage to do any material of their choosing.
+The Cabaret is intended to give both experienced and novice performers approximately seven minutes on stage to do any material of their choosing.

+The show went on hiatus in March 2020 and re-opened in a new time slot at Strike Theater in Northeast Minneapolis.

 Press coverage

-Balls Cabaret has been cited as "one of the most important laboratories for new talent in [the Twin Cities]", and alumni of Balls include Adrianne Lenker, Maria Bamford, Mary Jo Pehl, Joel Hodgson, Frank Conniff, Nick Swardson, and Tay Zonday.
+BALLS Cabaret has been cited as "one of the most important laboratories for new talent in [the Twin Cities]", and alumni of BALLS include Adrianne Lenker, Maria Bamford, Mary Jo Pehl, Joel Hodgson, Frank Conniff, Nick Swardson, and Tay Zonday.